AzatSkyArchLab/AzatSkyArchLab/README.md

 - 👋 Hi, I’m @AzatSkyArchLab
-- 👀 I’m interested in coding to optimize architectural design
+- 👀 My interest is to coding to optimize architectural design
 - 🌱 I’m currently learning java script, python.
 I know rhino and grasshopper very well.
 - 💞️ I’m looking to collaborate on projects thats presents design in the web.
 - 📫 How to reach me: write me at a.ayupov@skyarchmag.com